mahmoudfouad5/Crespine-Gel-PMS-Legal/docs/legal/TERMS_AND_CONDITIONS.md

 ## Overview

-Crespine Gel PMS is a general-purpose platform designed for healthcare professionals, including doctors, clinics, and medical field teams worldwide.
+Crespine Gel PMS is a professional platform intended for licensed doctors and qualified healthcare professionals who use Crespine Gel+ in clinical practice.

 The application provides tools for:

 - Managing professional records.
 - Supporting reporting workflows.
 - Organizing operational and healthcare-related data.
+- Preparing and submitting product-related PMS reports.

 ## Eligibility

-- The app is available to any healthcare professional or organization that registers an account.
+- The app is available to licensed doctors and qualified healthcare professionals who use Crespine Gel+ and complete account registration.
+- Clinics and hospitals may also use the app through their authorized professional users.
-- Users are responsible for ensuring that the information they provide is accurate and appropriate.
+- Users are responsible for ensuring that the information they provide is accurate, lawful, and professionally appropriate.

 ## Important Notes

 - The application does not provide medical advice and does not replace clinical judgment, diagnosis, or treatment decisions.
 - The app is intended as a support tool for professional workflows only.
+- The app is not intended for patient self-use or general consumer medical use.

 ## Acceptable Use